vertwo-oss/j2son/README.md

 On the tests which **should** fail, it succeeds.
 Especially on the trailing garbage tests.
 But, it works.

+But, I'm not the only one this happens to:

+> *Several other parsers (Obj-C TouchJSON, PHP, R rjson, Rust json-rust, Bash JSON.sh, C jsmn and Lua dkjson) will also erroneously parse [1.].
+One may wonder if, at least in some cases, this bug may have spread from JSON_Checker because parser developers and testers used it as a reference, as advised on json.org.*

 *[It does use the Properties hack for Unicode decoding.]*